OpenMW/openmw/docs/source/manuals/openmw-cs/tables-assets.rst

 case, events and triggers occuring at particular animation frames.

-For example, a typical textkey entry intended for a Sound Generator would be named `SoundGen: Left` and be hand placed by an animator whenever the left leg of the creature touches the ground.
+For example, a typical textkey entry intended for a Sound Generator would be named ``SoundGen: Left`` and be hand placed by an animator whenever the left leg of the creature touches the ground.
 In OpenMW-CS, the appropriate Sound Generator of an appropriate type would then be connected to the animated creature.
 In this case the type would be `Left Foot`.
-Once in-game, OpenMW will play the sound whenever its textkeys occurs in the currently playing animation.
+Once in-game, OpenMW will play the sound whenever its textkey occurs in the currently playing animation.

 Creature
     Which creature uses this effect.